SACEMA/reinfectionsBelinda/README.md

 1. A pipeline to run the extended model to detect increases in the risk of an n<sup>th</sup> infection.
 2. Simluation-based validation on the catalytic model

-If you have questions or comments, please contact the repository maintainer, Belinda Lombard, at belindalombard@sun.ac.za.
+If you have questions or comments, please contact the repository maintainer, Belinda Lombard, at belindalombard@gmail.com.

 ## Software requirements
 -    R - a statistical programming language